aergoio/guide/source/using-raft-consensus/configure-network-using-raft.rst

 Basically, the settings when using DPoS should be applied to the config in the same way.
 But you don't need to set :code:`npaddpeers` of [p2p].
 Nodes use the :code:`address` value of enterprise_bps to connect to others.

 To use RAFT, :code:`[consensus.raft]` section should be added. :code:`name` is the current node's nickname.
 The name must be included in the enterprise_bps of the genesis block.
-When you create a new RAFT cluster, you must set :code:`newcluster`=true.
+When you create a new RAFT cluster, you must set :code:`newcluster` to true.

 Other settings
 ---------------